 - Secondly, enter the themes folder and delete the themes you are not using.
 Check the remaining themes thoroughly for the virus.
 Or, delete the themes folder if you have the backup of your themes.

-Step 5: Update WordPress, change password, and re-install plugins
+Step 5: Update WordPress, change password

 - Update the WordPress to the latest version available.